Robert-Zacchigna/MKVAudioSubsDefaulter/README.md

 You can list out all valid language codes using language code cli arg: `-lc, --language-codes`

+> [!NOTE]
-> **NOTE:** The language code metadata is the basis of how this cli functions.
+> The language code metadata is the basis of how this cli functions.
 Without language codes in the track
 > metadata this cli will not be able to function.
 Thus, you (the user) are dependent on the creator of the media file
 > and/or tracks for proper track labeling.
 >